PhD Candidate of Sociology

 College Prep instructor, Eastern Correctional Facility.
 Bard Prison Initiative, 2006-2008.

-Member of the San Francisco Police Department Homeless Advisory Board, 2017-present.
+Member of the San Francisco Police Department Homeless Advisory Board, 2017-ongoing.

-Member of the San Francisco Coalition on Homelessness Human Rights Workgroup, 2014 – present.
+Member of the San Francisco Coalition on Homelessness Human Rights Workgroup, 2014 – ongoing.

-Editor of annual policy briefs from the University of Seattle Homeless Advocacy Project and Berkeley Law Policy Advocacy Clinic 2015 - present.
+Editor of annual policy briefs from the University of Seattle Homeless Advocacy Project and Berkeley Law Policy Advocacy Clinic 2015 - ongoing.

 Consultant on legal cases regarding destruction of Homeless people’s property and fines and fees with ACLU in Seattle; Lawyers Committee for Civil Rights of the San Francisco Bay Area and Bay Area Legal in San Francisco, 2016-ongoing.